riverbed/steelscript/README.rst

 Contribute
 -----------

-Feel free to use, enhance and contribute by creating issues, sendind pull requests (PR), extending with new modules ...
+Feel free to use, enhance and contribute by creating issues, sending pull requests (PR), extending with new modules ...

 Quick Start
 -----------